How do you decide between native applications or mobile web applications?

 Keep in mind that although a mobile web app is available on every platform, controlling user experience across different platforms is a whole different ball game and it leaves a lot to be desired.

 With the introduction of the Android instant app functionality from Google, indexing mobile app information into different search engines will open up a plethora of app marketing and exposure options.
 One highly discussed benefit is the ability to access apps without ever needing to download the applications.
-SEO of apps will no longer will be a pipe dream in the distant future, and a real possibility in the next few months.
+SEO of apps is now a very real consideration.

 In the end, the decision will hinge on what different set of features your mobile app or native app will provide and the kind of customer interaction/engagement that you envision.